 For a child who is visually impaired, the IEP team will consider instruction in Braille.
-The use of Braille will be provided unless the IEP team determines, after an evaluation of the child's reading and writing skills, needs, and appropriate reading and writing media (including an evaluation of the child's future needs for instruction in Braille or the use of Braille), that instruction in Braille or the use of Braille is not appropriate for the child.
-If Braille is to be taught as a method of accessing printed material, it is to be indicated in the IEP.
+The use of Braille will be provided unless the IEP team determines, after an evaluation of the child's reading and writing skills, needs, and appropriate reading and writing media (including an evaluation of the child's future needs for instruction in Braille or the use of Braille), that instruction in Braille or the use of Braille is to be taught as a method of accessing printed material, it is to be indicated in the IEP.